timbotro/kt-vault-runner/README.md

 ### Will this work for vaults with non-KSM collaterals?
 No. However, no reason why this can't change in the future.

+### I love this project!
+How can I say thanks?
+Feel free to leave me a star, say thanks at timbotron@proton.me or send a donation to `5CG4HhBwRetoBVCgtW38MkkjYrfJehwu6Poe1qMQvHzmQzfk`